modflowpy/xattree/docs/md/gotchas.md

 # Gotchas

+## Don't use this library

+Seriously, don't.

+- It straight up lies to you.
+- It messes with your `__dict__`.
+- Every attribute access goes through a slow, convoluted `__getattr__` hook.
+- The error messages are patchy at best.
+- Have you even looked at the code?

+This was a proof of concept for a prototype.
+Don't invite the cat in.
+If you insist on it, you will be bitten.

 ## Using `cattrs`?
 You need a hook factory

 If you're using [`cattrs`](https://catt.rs/en/stable/index.html) to un/structure `xattree` classes, you must tell `cattrs` to use `xattree`'s own `asdict` function.
 Simple as: